4.8 1700+ Google Reviews

 Polybutylene advertisers claimed installation took half the time of copper pipes.

-This myth might stem from the fact that polybutylene manufacturers conceded there were some issues with the acetal fittings that had been addressed.
-Plus, they started manufacturing metal fittings.
-However, the class-action lawsuits were not limited to the fittings.
+However, the class-action lawsuits did not limit their complaints to the fittings.
 The pipes fail as well.
-It is believed that the chlorine in the water oxidizes and degrades the fittings and the pipes which causes small cracks and pinhole leaks.
+Some plumbers theorize that chlorine in the water oxidizes and degrades the fittings and the pipes which causes small cracks and pinhole leaks.

 The prevailing theory is that chlorine and other additives in the water oxidate and degrade the pipe.
 Hard bends and turns accelerate this deterioration.
 Polybutylene piping still develops leaks today.